mattwach/candle_heightmap_adjust/README.md

     ./candle_heightmap_adjust.py --input=height.map --delta=0.07

 and load the newly created `heightmap_delta0.07.map` file into Candle (again, no rezeroing!).
-Try another run of `test.nc`.
-Note that you don't need to retun `./make_test_box.py` because there will be no changes to the test gcode.
+No need to reload the gcode file.
+Try another CNC run.

-Keep repeating until you get a sign of contact.
-At this point you can decide how much you want to hunt for the perfect number.
+Keep repeating with different heightmap offsets until you get a sign of contact.
+At this point you are close to the perfect heighmap file.
+Tweak the final offset a little if you want or leave it be.
 Within 0.03mm should be good enough for any bit.
 With a wider bit that does not break as easily, within 0.1mm should be fine.

 Now you have the height map file that you can use with your actual isolation routing and things *should* work out well assuming you don't